ezEngine/docs/docs/custom-code/typescript/ts-api.md

 ### ez.Component

 `ez.Component` is the base class for all component types, including the C++ components.
-You custom components must extend either `ez.TypescriptComponent` or `ez.TickedTypescriptComponent`.
+Your custom components must extend either `ez.TypescriptComponent` or `ez.TickedTypescriptComponent`.

 The functionality exposed through `ez.Component` is mostly identical to all other [components](../../runtime/world/components.md).